Skip to Main Content

 Purpose

-The Interagency Continuity of Operations (iCOOP) Committee is a standing committee of continuity and disaster recovery professionals established to promote the coordination of comprehensive and effective continuity activities across state agencies and act in an advisory capacity to The Adjutant General (TAG).
-The TAG, as chair of the iCOOP committee, will advise the Office of the Governor on issues of state government continuity.
+The Interagency Continuity Committee is a standing body of continuity and disaster recovery professionals established to strengthen coordination and ensure comprehensive, effective continuity activities across all state agencies.
+The committee also serves in an advisory capacity to The Adjutant General (TAG).
+In this role, the TAG—serving as committee chair—provides counsel to the Office of the Governor on matters related to statewide government continuity.

-If you are a state agency and would like access to iCOOP meeting minutes, continuity resources and tools here.
+If you are a state agency and would like access to the meeting minutes, continuity resources and tools, check here.

 Establishment and Authority

 Established on Oct.
-15, 2012, the iCOOP Committee, through Governor’s Directive 12-20, Continuity of Government Operations Preparation and created the policy framework for continuity activities within state government.
-Directive 12-20 formalized an interagency continuity of operations committee to coordinate and guide the implementation of continuity activities across state agencies.
+15, 2012, through Governor’s Directive 12-20, Continuity of Government Operations Preparation, the Interagency Continuity Committee created the foundational policy framework for continuity activities within Washington State government.
+Directive 12-20 formally established an interagency committee to coordinate and guide continuity of operations efforts across state agencies.

-In 2015, House Bill 1047 modified RCW 38.52.030 placing the duties of the iCOOP committee into law.
-The iCOOP Committee is charged with providing leadership and guidance for interagency coordination, prioritization of continuity of operations planning by state agencies, and adherence to federal, state, and industry standards.
+In 2015, House Bill 1047 further strengthened this framework by modifying RCW 38.52.030 to place the Committee’s duties into law.
+Under this statute, the Committee is responsible for providing leadership and guidance for interagency coordination, prioritizing continuity of operations planning across state agencies, and promoting adherence to federal, state and industry standards.

 Goals & Objectives

-To ensure continuity of government, the iCOOP committee will assist state agencies in their ability to provide essential functions and services by:
+The Interagency Continuity Committee will assist state agencies in sustaining essential functions and services by:

-- Collecting, analyzing and reporting on agency continuity activities;
+• Monitoring and reporting on agency continuity activities.

-- Collaborating with the Emergency Management Council and other appropriate committees.
+• Coordinating with the Emergency Management Council and other committees.

 Point of Contact